wezm/profont/README.md

 ## Data Files

 The binary of the crate is used to generate the data files from a source font.
 They can be regenerated with:

-    bmake -C data pngs all
+    bmake -C tools/data pngs all

 [embedded-graphics]: https://github.com/embedded-graphics/embedded-graphics
 [profont]: https://tobiasjung.name/profont/